cyberbotics/webots/docs/discord/technical-questions.md

 > **Attachment**: [robotOnRobot.zip](https://cdn.discordapp.com/attachments/565154703139405824/638368600675188756/robotOnRobot.zip)

-Basically, i have to take the inertia matrix of the pionneer as something along -6m on the y axis for it to work properly
+Basically, i have to take the inertia matrix of the pionneer as something along -6m on the y-axis for it to work properly

 So, I modified as you said.
 But there's still a thing I can't understand.
 The robot to behaves likes the "puma arm" was very heavy, when I explicitely defined all the masses as 0.1kg (and the mass of the pioneer of something like 50kg).
 It's especially wired when it seems that the change of direction of the Puma seems to impact the inertia force of the "whole robot" (which is good and excepted !)